Huddly/sdk/examples/azure_iot/README.md

 `npm install --save pkg`

-Modify our package.json file to have a `bin` property pointing to the main js file(index.js).
+Modify our package.json file to have a `bin` property pointing to the main js file(main.js).
 Since we are using native modules for communication to USB devices, we also need to add the `.node` files to the output folder.
-I added a `pack.js` script to the project that invokes `pkg` and copies the `.node` files to the `dist` folder.
+I added a `pack.js` script to the project to simplify this.
+It invokes `pkg` and copies the `.node` files for win32-x64 platforms the `dist` folder.

 # Considerations